aowen87/VisIt-Sphinx-Python-Manual/quickrecipes.rst

 The name of the plot to be created corresponds to the name of one of VisIt’s plot plugins, which can be queried using the PlotPlugins function.
-The variable that you pass to the AddPlot function must be a valid variable for the opend atabase.
+The variable that you pass to the AddPlot function must be a valid variable for the opened database.
 New plots are not realized, meaning that they have not been submitted to the compute engine for processing.
 If you want to force VisIt to process the new plot you must call the DrawPlots function.